Bodzioo44/XcomPerkEdit/readme.md

  - Reassign the perks.
  - Press "Save File" to update the save file.
 ## Features
-- For now only [Long War](https://www.nexusmods.com/xcom/mods/88) modification of the XCOM: Enemy Within is supported.
+- For now only vanilla [Long War](https://www.nexusmods.com/xcom/mods/88) modification of the XCOM: Enemy Within is supported.
 - App has same limitations as [xcomsave](https://github.com/tracktwo/xcomsave) library, most importantly only geoscape saves are supported.
 - You can only edit soldiers that are alive, and have already assigned rank above specialist.
 - Only perks from already assigned ranks are editable.